-Home to the highest powered fountain in the country, the award-winning gardens include topiary lined vistas, colourful herbaceous borders, an arboretum, a bog garden and swathes of early Spring bulbs and camellias that provide all year round interest.
+Home to the highest powered fountain in the country, the award-winning gardens include topiary lined vistas, colourful herbaceous borders, an arboretum, a bog garden, which together with swathes of early Spring bulbs and camellias provide all year round interest.
 Designed to incorporate both the formal and informal aspects of garden design, the straight lines give way to meandering pathways the further you head away from the house, with plenty of benches and seating to admire the views along the way.

 A garden is never the finished article, but more like a chapter that is constantly being written, re-written and edited to shape the flow and style of the narrative.
 It has slowly evolved over 900 years to reflect the lifestyle and taste of each generation living here.

 A brief history

 The early Cistercian monks would have farmed the land and grown seasonal fruit and vegetables in accordance with a strict vegetarian diet.
 Today, the only monastic structure that remains in the garden is the Great Pond, used for a practical rather than aesthetic purpose to power a mill on the site of the present day Forge.